alexpavlakis/parquetr/README.md

 parquetr
 ========

-The goal of parquetr is to let you read parquet files into R without using a spark connection.
-At present it is the simplest version from getting the job done (a wrapper for pandas read\_parquet through reticulate) but hopefully will improve and expand in the future.
+The goal of parquetr is to let you read and write parquet files with R without a spark connection.
+At present it is simply a wrapper for pandas `read_parquet` and `to_parquet` via reticulate, but hopefully will improve and expand in the future.

 Installation
 ------------